 A mortgage pre-approval is a statement of how much money a lender will lend you to buy a home, contingent on a few things yet to be determined before closing.
 Mortgage pre-approvals are based on your finances, such as how much you have to pay for the down payment and closing costs and your income, debts, FICO score, and other qualifying factors.

 The final loan approval occurs when you have a contract on a home and submit the required documentation, such as the appraisal.

 A mortgage pre-approval is the process of a loan officer reviewing the financial documents you submitted with your application, along with your credit history, to determine how much money you can borrow to buy a home.
 Other factors are considered, such as the property you are interested in before the mortgage is finalized.
 Therefore, a mortgage pre-approval is not a guarantee or promise to lend you a specified amount of money.

 Sellers Prefer Pre-Approved Buyers

-As a pre-approved buyer, you will be given a pre-approval letter, which shows sellers and real estate professionals you are approved to purchase a home up to a specific amount.
+As a pre-approved buyer, you will receive a pre-approval letter showing sellers and real estate professionals you are approved to purchase a home up to a specific amount.

-Sellers and real estate professionals don’t like to waste time, and want to focus on buyers who have the finances to close on a property in their price range.
+Sellers and real estate professionals don’t like to waste time and want to focus on buyers with the finances to close on a property in their price range.
 That’s why sellers and real estate professionals prefer to work with pre-approved homebuyers.

 Requirements for a Mortgage Pre-Approval